Biosciences with a Foundation Year / Overview

 - UCAS institution code

-- Prepare to study for a biological or biomedical sciences undergraduate degree if you do not have the right qualifications for direct entry to the full degree course.
+- Prepare to study for a bioscience undergraduate degree if you do not have the right qualifications for direct entry to the full degree course.

 - Take your foundation year at Xaverian College, which is located close to the University, alongside sessions on our campus.